fenago/puppet-course/advanced/md/Lab_1.md

 ---------------------------------------------

-This recipe will introduce[]{#id325440456
-.indexterm} the language and show you the basics of writing Puppet code.
+This recipe will introduce the language and show you the basics of writing Puppet code.
 Puppet code files are called **manifests**; manifests declare resources.
 A resource in Puppet may be a type, class, or node.
 A **type** is